Welcome to Railfuture Scotland

 At the time, Allison Cosgrove, Chair of Railfuture Scotland said: "Railfuture Scotland has enjoyed a good relationship with First during the current franchise, and First management have always been approachable and helpful.
 We appreciated the re-instatement of the Edinburgh-Dunbar local service which they instigated in 2010.
 However, having talked with all the bidders, Abellio were the most receptive to our ideas on new stations, and were the only bidder to ask us back for an in-depth study of our 50 Stations proposals.
 We await with interest to see what is included in the optional additions to the franchise, and hope that they have adopted some of our suggestions."
 Much the same could be said of the current situation.

-Alex Hynes has remained the Managing Director of the ScotRail Alliance, which puts him in charge of both the train operator and the infrastructure operator, Network Rail, in Scotland.
-He spoke at the Railfuture AGM in May 2018.
-He said that his intention, not just ambition, is to give Scotland the best railway it has ever had.
+Alex spoke at the Railfuture AGM in May 2018, when he said that his intention, not just ambition, was to give Scotland the best railway it has ever had.
 At the time, ScotRail had started to introduce brand new eletric Class 385 trains manufactured by Hitachi.
 These 46 three-car and 24 four-car trains now operate along newly electrified lines on Edinburgh-Glasgow and Stirling-Alloa.
 He also mentioned the full refurbishment of the existing train fleet aloong with the refurbised 'high speed trains' (HSTs) between Scotland's seven cities.

 Railfuture Scotland chair Allison Cosgrove wrote in October 2018: "I'm delighted to see wonderful coverage of Scottish railways in the current edition of both RAIL and Modern Railways magazines.
 I emailed Alex Hynes to congratulate him and he replied: added 'Now we just have to deliver it!'"